 (Don’t know what inbound leads might be?
 Take it from HubSpot, who defines the concept as a form of marketing that ” focuses on creating quality content that pulls people toward your company and product, where they naturally want to be.”)

 The chart below shows that companies who blog 16 plus times per month get 4.5 times as many leads as those that publish 0-4 posts a month.

 To run a successful blog, you (ideally) want to publish quality content at least every day.
 The more quality content you publish, on a consistent basis, the better your results are going to be – especially in the long term.

 Taking that into account, you must accept that blogging can’t be treated as something you do on the side, for good old fun.
 It will require hard work if you want to triumph.
 A successful blogger knows this -and he or she keep at it, pushing out quality and polishing it to perfection.

 You’re not creating engaging content

 One of the reasons why bloggers fail is that they’re not producing engaging, outstanding quality content.

 With so much content being produced, great content is the minimum bet for getting in the game.

 Creating engaging content is so important, that 72% of B2B content creators have made the creation of engaging content a ‘top priority.’

-Admittedly, it will take some practice to get to the stage where you’re producing outstanding content on a regular basis, but there are ways to shortcut the process.
+Admittedly, it will take some practice to get to the stage where you’re regularly producing quality content that begs to be shared on social media but there are a few shortcuts that you can take.